rendotgay/SpawnerSilk/README.md

 **Mine spawners with silk touch / Spawner management**

 Java Edition required.
 SpawnerSilk is mainly compatible with Bukkit, Spigot and Paper.
+Modified to disable AI from player placed spawners.

 ## Download & Info